Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx1-keys-manager.md

   - **Delayed Payment**: Public Key
   - **HTLC Basepoint Secret**: Secret Key
   - **HTLC Basepoint**: Public Key
-  - **Commitment Seed**: The commitment seed is a 256-bit scalar used to generate a series of secrets **for each commitment state**.
-As we'll soon learn, these secrets will combined with the above basepoints/secrets to generate the private and public keys used in each commitment transactions output scripts.
+  - **Commitment Seed**: The commitment seed is a 256-bit scalar used to generate a series of secrets **for each state**.
+As we'll soon learn, these secrets will combined with the above basepoints/secrets to generate the private and public keys used in each Lightning transaction's output script.

 #### Question: Now that we've reviewed the various types of public and private keys we'll need to program our Lightning implementation, can you think of an effective way to organize these keys?
 <details>
   <summary>Answer</summary>

-To answer this question, we must discuss what it means to have an "effective" way to organize our keys.
-For instance, one possible solution is that we simply generate a new, random private key for each key type we'll need.
-In this scenario, we'd have five secrets we need to safely manage.
+The naive approach would be to generate a new random private key for each key type (Revocation, Payment, Delayed Payment, HTLC, and Commitment Seed).
+But that would mean we need to back up five separate secrets *per channel*.
 That doesn't sound efficient or safe!

-Another option is to leverage **BIP32 hierarchical deterministic (HD) key derivation**, whereby we can use one single seed and deterministially generate a series of *child* public and private keys from that seed.
+A better option is to leverage **BIP32 hierarchical deterministic (HD) key derivation**, whereby we can use one single seed and deterministially generate a series of *child* public and private keys from that seed.
 This is much more efficient and safe, as we only need to safely manage one seed.

 Next, we'll explore using BIP32 to derive all of the keys we'll need to implement our Lightning channel.

 </details>

 ## Lightning Off-Chain Wallet Strucure
 At this point, we have a general idea of *which* keys we'll need to use in our Lightning implementation.
 That said, we don't yet know what they will be used for, but that will come in due time!
-Fun Fact: the following key derivation is actually very similar to how the [Lightning Network Deamon (LND)](https://github.com/lightningnetwork/lnd) works.

 Let's set the scene by briefly reviewing **Bitcoin Improvement Proposal (BIP) 32**.

 BIP 32  describes a **hierarchical deterministic** (**HD**) wallet structure and introduces the following characteristics for key management:
 - **Single Source**: All public and private keys can be derived from a single seed.
 As long as you have access to the seed, you can re-derive the entire wallet.
-- **Hierarchical**: All keys can be organized in a tree structure.
+- **Hierarchical**: All keys can be organized into a tree structure.
 - **Deterministic**: All keys are generated the same exact way.
 Each time you restore you wallet from your seed, you'll get the exact same result.

 ### Derivation Paths